Updated on Apr 1, 2026

 What about away-from-home viewing?

 This is doable.
-We plan to work with A3SA to propose mechanisms that will enable this while preventing unauthorized use of media.
+We plan to work with A3SA to propose mechanisms that will enable this while preventing unauthorized use of secure content.

 ATSC 1.0 or NEXTGEN TV?